marc136/node-folder-hash/README.md

         follow: 'resolve', // 'resolve', 'ignore-target-content', 'skip'
         ignoreBasename: false,
         hashTargetPath: false,
-        ignoreMissingTarget: false // only has an effect if follow == 'resolve' }
+        // the following only have an effect if follow == 'resolve'
+        ignoreMissingTarget: false,
+        ignoreAllErrors: false
+    }
 }
 ```